 The proposed residential high performance walls measure would increase the prescriptive performance of the residential envelope in certain climates, which would reduce the amount of heat transfer through walls and subsequently reduce heating, ventilation, and air conditioning (HVAC) loads.
-This prescriptive measure would apply to single-family new construction and additions.
-Specifically, the proposed measure would reduce the prescriptive wall U-factor from 0.051 to 0.043 in Climate Zones 1 and 11 through 16.
+This prescriptive measure would apply to single family new construction and additions.
+Specifically, the proposed measure would reduce the prescriptive wall U-factor from 0.051 to 0.043 in Climate Zones one and 11 through 16.
 While the proposed measure was also found to be cost effective for low-rise multifamily buildings in Climate Zones 11, 15 and 16, because of unique challenges experienced in multifamily construction this building type has been excluded from the proposal.
-This code change would modify existing code language and would not create any new sections of code.
+This proposed prescriptive measure does not apply to alterations.
+This code change would modify existing code language, but would not create any new sections of code.